-Professional OA Publisher (Large)
+Professional Publisher (Large)

 |Owner||Brill is a publicly traded company and is listed on Euronext Amsterdam NV.|

 |Copyright policy||Brill publishes open access publications through Brill Open and distributes these under a Creative Commons License of choice (CC-BY; CC-BY-NC; CC-BY-NC-ND).
 The author/editor/funder/university retains the copyright, as clearly marked in the publication, and through a Consent to Publish provides the publisher with a license to publish the publication.|

 |Complaint policy||Complaints are dealt with on a case-by-case basis.|